fabiod20/hackerrank-challenges/Artificial Intelligence/README.md

-# HackerRank Challenges
+# HackerRank Artificial Intelligence
-Solutions to HackerRank challenges.
+Solutions to challenges of the Artificial Intelligence skill on HackerRank.